 Trekking is an activity which is a test for physical as well as mental abilities.
-At the same time, it promotes team spirit, camaraderie and creates an opportunity for making lifetime friendships.
+At the same time, it promotes team spirit, camaraderie and creates an opportunity for making life-time friendships.
 It helps one to realize one's own potential and stretches the limits that are set in mind.
 Trekking promotes leadership.
 The hard circumstances and limited resources make you stronger mentally and physically.
 Trekking is associated with pilgrimage in many places in India.
 Thus, it is common and a very familiar phenomenon.
 In recent times, more and more people are being drawn to trekking as an adventure sport.
-Trekking in Nilgiri Hills, the hotspot of biodiversity, provides an extraordinary experience of being in the lap of Mother Nature.
-The pristine glory of the "Blue Mountains" can be cherished at every footprint of yours.
+Trekking in Munnar (Kerala), a Biodiversity hotspot, provides an extraordinary experience of being in the lap of Mother Nature.
+The pristine glory of the Munnar Mountains can be cherished at every footprint of yours.